Any Questions? Contact Here:

 Although cataracts are most commonly the result of ageing and so affect older people, cataracts in children do occur.

 As is the case with adults, children with cataracts will also suffer from the lens of the eye becoming clouded, which affects their quality of vision.
 However, while adults can sometimes avoid cataract surgery, it can be more urgent in children.
 Untreated cataracts can have permanent adverse effects on a child’s vision, causing interruption of visual development due to an immature and developing brain.
 This is why an eye specialist for kids may recommend paediatric cataract surgery in some cases.

 What to expect after cataract surgery

 Although in most cases the cloudy lens is replaced by plastic intraocular lens during cataract surgery, as a baby’s or child’s eye is still growing, an intraocular lens may not be inserted at the time of the initial procedure.
 Instead, the IOL (or clear lens implant) may be inserted during a second operation at a later date when your child is older.

 When it comes to recovering from cataract surgery, there are some things that your paediatric eye specialist may recommend, including wearing glasses or contact lenses.
 Ongoing treatment may also be required to repair developing eye-brain connections, in order to help clear images to focus on the retina.

-If you think your baby or child may have cataracts, or that pediatric cataract surgery may be required, then an eye specialist for kids can advise you about the necessary steps.
+If you think your baby or child may have cataracts, or that pediatric cataract surgery may be required, then an cataract specialist for kids can advise you about the necessary steps.

-Dr Swati Sinkar is a highly experienced paediatric eye specialist who specialises in treating cataracts in children.
+Dr Swati Sinkar is a highly experienced paediatric eye specialist in Adelaide who specialises in treating cataracts in babies, children and adults.
 You can arrange a consultation with Dr Swati at her private rooms in North Adelaide.